cristinafsanz/jekyll-now/_posts/2016-04-08-job-hopping.md

 I started to learn web design and I knew that I couldn't work as a web designer in my current company at that time because there were only work for one person, so I looked for another job to become a web designer/frontend developer.

-After a year being a frontend developer I am happy with the transition that I have done.
-I have worked in different roles, with very different people, in big, medium and small companies and I am more sure now about what I like and what I want from a company:
+After a year being a frontend developer I am happy with the transition that I have done, I have learnt a lot and I want to keep improving, there are so many things to learn in the front-end side!

+And if I look back at the past I am glad that I have worked in different roles, with very different people, in big, medium and small companies and I am more sure now about what I like and what I want from a company:

 - It is important that you like what you do everyday, but it is even more important to have a good relationship with your co-workers, to be happy sharing your time with them.